justinlu/dify-fast-deploy/lite/README.md

     - To specify a vector database, set the `VECTOR_STORE` variable in your `.env` file to your desired vector database service, such as `milvus`, `weaviate`, or `opensearch`.
 4. **SSL Certificate Setup**:
     - Rrefer `docker/certbot/README.md` to set up SSL certificates using Certbot.

-### How to Deploy Middleware for Developing Dify

-1. **Middleware Setup**:
-    - Use the `docker-compose.middleware.yaml` for setting up essential middleware services like databases and caches.
-    - Navigate to the `docker` directory.
-    - Ensure the `middleware.env` file is created by running `cp middleware.env.example middleware.env` (refer to the `middleware.env.example` file).
-2. **Running Middleware Services**:
-    - Execute `docker-compose -f docker-compose.middleware.yaml up --env-file middleware.env -d` to start the middleware services.

 ### Migration for Existing Users